Is a Hand-Written Will Valid in Ohio?

 Lately, more and more Americans are learning the importance of having an estate plan in place due largely to growing inflation, yet a surprising few of them have actually taken the steps to write one out.

 A 2023 survey conducted by Caring.com found that only 34% of Americans have an estate plan.
 What’s more, many people—both those with wills and those without—don’t know that there are different types of wills they can establish.
 Specifically, it's important to know the difference between a handwritten will and a formal will.
-For estate planning help in Columbus, Ohio, and throughout Central Ohio, call me at The Law Office of Gregory L. Williams.
+For estate planning help in Columbus, Ohio, and throughout Central Ohio, call me.

 Why Having a Will Is Important